 Although the Prophet (peace be upon him) is no more with us physically, we have the Holy Quran to give us guidance.
 We should read it daily and try to understand what it teaches.
-If we Prophet Muhammad (Peace Be upon Him) was the right person who ruled the Arabs without any instruments and support.
+If we make a habit of acting according to its teachings, we will very soon achieve our former greatness in the world.